Frequently Asked Questions

 Session users won’t be affected by the transition.
 The changes will be handled by the community of server-operators powering Session’s decentralised network.
 All of the usual Session functionality will be exactly the same.

 Session uses cryptocurrency to provide Sybil resistance to the decentralised network of servers known as the Session Network.
-For more information check out our blog: https://getsession.org/how-session-protects-your-anonymity-with-blockchain-and-crypto
+For more information check out this blog: https://getsession.org/how-session-protects-your-anonymity-with-blockchain-and-crypto

 Nope, Session will always remain free to use.
-In the future we plan to add premium features that provide additional functionality, and access to these features will be purchasable using either Session Token or traditional payment methods.
-Note that Session is operated by a registered non-profit, and all revenue generated ‘Session Pro’ is allocated to operational costs or as rewards for network operators.
+In the future Session may add premium features that provide additional functionality, and access to these features will be purchasable using either Session Token or traditional payment methods.
+Note that Session is stewarded by the Session Technology Foundation, and all revenue generated through ‘Session Pro’ is allocated to operational costs or as rewards for network operators.